TrossenRobotics/trossen_sdk/README.md

 ## RealSense2 (2.55.1)

+The TOTL PC image has the correct librealsense2 version installed.
+The following instructions are for reference only.
+If for any reason you need to reinstall or upgrade/downgrade librealsense2, follow these steps.

+Note:
 2.56.1 version doesn't have support for Ubuntu 24.04/22.04.
 The installation completes but cmake configuration fails.
 We use 2.55.1 version instead as a workaround.
 This allows realsense-viewer support.